Sport Discovery Community Try-It! Programs

-Twenty-one Sport Discovery Try It! programs will be offered from September 2017 to June 18 as the result of a partnership between the City of Prince George, Engage Sport North, and PG's Community Associations.
-Try It! provides opportunities to try a new sport or physical activity.
-Sessions run from 60 to 90 minutes and are led by qualified and experienced coaches and Engage Sport North staff.
+Sport Discovery Community Try-It! programs offer chances to try a new sport or physical activity.
+Events run from 60 to 120 minutes and are led by qualified and experienced coaches and staff.

-These programs are free and participants do not have to live in the Community Association area where an event is hosted.
-Some programs may require online pre-registration.
+All single-session Try-It! programs are free of charge and do not require participants to live in the Community Association area where an event is hosted.
+All programs require pre-registration.